How does it work?

 Where a visit is not practical, valuations can also be carried out via photographs.
 These can be posted or sent electronically.
 There is a form on this website under ‘electronic valuations’ at the top of this page whereby you can send a photograph of an item for sale.
 If you have several photos, these can be emailed in bulk to: email@example.com — please if you are doing it this way limit the file sizes to under 1mb for each photo.

-Like most auctions, at Chiswick, all lots are sold to the highest bidder.
+Like most auctions, at Chiswick all lots are sold to the highest bidder subject to reserves.
 Buying at auction is an exciting experience, but is also a serious business.
-The auctioneers work hard to make attending a sale entertaining, often accompanied by the film cameras shooting one of the many popular antiques related television shows, including notably Cash in the Attic.
+The auctioneers work hard to make attending a sale entertaining too as far as is possible.

 If you have not purchased at Chiswick before, you are required to fill out a registration form AND provide at least one proof of address.
 Drivers licence is the ideal, which we will photocopy and keep securely.